picturamundi/36-qui/README.md

 `36-QUI` is a 36-key ergonomic keyboard layout compatible with devices running the ZMK keyboard firmware.

-For details on how the ZMK firmware works, how to use this layout, how to edit it, and so on, see the [ZMK documentation](https://zmk.dev/docs).
+For details on what devices are compatible with ZMK, how to use this layout, how to edit it, and so on, see the [ZMK documentation](https://zmk.dev/docs).

 ## At a glance…